Skip to main content

 For quick planning and sanity checks — always verify with your local building code before cutting stringers.

-Stair anatomy — left-column callouts identify each structural part via horizontal leaders to the feature.
+Stair anatomy — numbered balloons identify each structural part beside the feature.
 Dimensions show total rise, stringer height, total run, stringer length (L = √(R² + T²)), and the stair angle.
-Hover or tap any callout to highlight its definition in the glossary below.
+Hover or tap any balloon to highlight its definition in the glossary below.

 How to use this calculator